Stevia Plant ~ How to Grow this Sweet Herb

 Harvesting Stevia Leaves

-When it comes to harvesting stevia, the leaves can be gathered and dried once the plant is established.
-This is generally four months after planting.
+You can snip the leaves once the plant is established.
+This is generally 4 months after planting.
 With a mature plant, you can harvest leaves anytime of year.
 This makes it convenient to pick them when you want to use them which is when they are most fresh.

-It’s best to pick leaves in the morning to enjoy the highest sugar content and flavor.
+It’s best to pick leaves in the morning.

 Be sure to pick the leaves by early fall.
 Once the stevia flowers, it will begin to lose its leaves.
 Alternatively, you can pinch off the blooms to encourage it to continue to grow leaves.
 If you live in growing zones 9 – 11, it’s important to do this.